revant-io/cdk-cost-limit/docs/constructs.md

 Using the exported `CostLimit` Aspect is the recommended way to enable cost-limit capabilities on your resources.
 If you'd however like not to use an Aspect, you can refer to the [per service documentation](#per-service-level-2-constructs)

-You can use the Aspect on any supported resources to enable budget limits.
+You can use the Aspect on any node to enable budget limits.

 ```ts
 import { Aspects } from 'aws-cdk-lib';